IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 The Google Cloud Archiver defines two custom settings, both are required:

-\:GoogleCloudBucket - the name of the bucket to use:
+\:GoogleCloudBucket - the name of the bucket to use.
+For example:

 ``curl http://localhost:8080/api/admin/settings/:GoogleCloudBucket -X PUT -d "qdr-archive"``

-\:GoogleCloudProject - the name of the project managing the bucket:
+\:GoogleCloudProject - the name of the project managing the bucket.
+For example:

 ``curl http://localhost:8080/api/admin/settings/:GoogleCloudProject -X PUT -d "qdr-project"``